Call Santa: How to Call Santa Claus for Free

 NORAD Santa Tracker

-Also available on the iTunes Store.
+Also available on iTunes and Google Play

 Follow Santa's sleigh with the Google Santa Tracker, plus enjoy holiday-themed kid games.